spel-uchile/RC-payload-SUCHAI/README.md

-# doc_rcpayload
+# README
-Latex files of the documentation associated with the RC experiement on board of SUCHAI 1.
+This repository contains the Latex files of the documentation associated with the RC experiement on board of SUCHAI satellites.
+Separate files for SUCHAI 1 and SUCHAI 2/3 experiments.